 World literature and cinema, Eastern European literature and film, postcolonial studies, translation studies, critical theory.

 Marla Zubel studies and teaches twentieth century literature and film in a global context.
 Her current research examines a neglected archive of Eastern European cultural encounters with the Third World.
 She is particularly interested in the ways writers and filmmakers of the former Socialist Bloc turned to documentary, and other non-fiction genres and forms, in order to represent the relationship between the local and the global at the height of the Cold War.

-Dr. Zubel’s work has appeared in the peer-reviewed journals Genre: Forms of Discourse and Culture, Postcolonial Studies, and Studies in Eastern European Cinema.
+Dr. Zubel’s work has appeared in the peer-reviewed journals Genre: Forms of Discourse and Culture, Postcolonial Studies, Studies in Eastern European Cinema, and Cultural Critique.
 She is currently working on a book that examines the ways Eastern European—and especially Polish— literary and cinematic reportage was used to both document and facilitate Second World solidarity with the Third World in the era of decolonization.